jonasengedal/jonasengedal/docs/software-testing.md

 Mocks often lead to less DRY code as the same Mock setup behavior might be implemented in different test classes to satisfy SUT.

-Stubs will quickly end up being Configurable Stubs or even Fakes with considerable logic to mimic the real class and will often require tests of the Stubs/Fakes it self.
+Stubs will quickly end up being Configurable Stubs or even Fakes with considerable logic to return specific objects based on given input parameters to mimic the real class.
+Such Configurable Stubs will require tests of the Stubs/Fakes it self.

 Tests using Configurable Stubs are however less verbose and easier to read/understand than tests using Mocks.